-TISCS provides an alternative educational program and learning experience using independent study and virtual academy for Kindergarten through 12th grade students who may have been unsuccessful in a traditional school setting or whose families prefer a distance learning option.
+TISCS provides an alternative educational program and learning experience using independent study and virtual academy for 6th through 12th grade students who may have been unsuccessful in a traditional school setting.
 TISCS teachers build strong personal relationships with their students allowing high quality one-on-one instruction to occur.
 In order to maximize student achievement, the program will support students to thrive socially and developmentally.
-Our program is designed to provide a learning experience that is personalized, supports the academic achievement of our students, empowers parents, and promotes optimum learning by collaboratively developing a personalized learning plan for each student in order to satisfy grade level standards and high school graduation requirements.
+Our program is designed to provide a learning experience that is personalized, supports the academic achievement of our students, empowers parents, and promotes optimum learning by collaboratively developing a personalized learning plan for each student in order to satisfy high school graduation requirements.